SilverBright/Haunted-App/README.md

 Features:
 - create and login with a secure user account
-- or login using Facebook Oauth
+- login using Facebook Oauth
-- create, read, update, delete haunted locations
-- create, read, update, delete comments on haunted locations
 - your login email address (or facebook email address) will be your username
-- a user cannot update or delete other users' haunted locations or comments
-- a user cannot see or interact with the application when logged out
-- a user must be logged in to gain access to the app
+- Designed with MVC pattern, CRUD actions, and RESTful routes

 ## Installation